tiandavis/tiandavis.com/resume/index.md

 ##Strong engineering skills

-I ship hiqh quality code.
+I ship high quality code.
 I've shipped critical components on both Respoke's Community Team and Respoke's Front-End Team.
 Prior to that, I shipped as a Tech Lead at Nationwide and as a consultant in various industries from banking to education to medical to military simulation and training.

 <br>